KatsJohn/GDP_prediction/README.md

 ## Project Overview

 Gross Domestic Product (GDP) is one of the most widely used indicators of a country's economic health.
-Accurately forecasting GDP trends can help policymakers, analysts, and researchers make informed decisions.
+Accurate forecasting of GDP trends can help policymakers, analysts, and researchers make informed decisions.
 In this project, multiple forecasting models are trained and compared to predict the GDP of selected countries using nominal GDP data spanning from 1960 to 2023.

 The notebook is designed to be educational and practical, combining economic reasoning, visualization, and hands-on model implementation.
 It also merges GDP data with population data to compute per-capita metrics, offering a more nuanced perspective on economic performance.